A. Provision for purification – the ashes from the sacrifice of a red heifer.

 a.
 That they bring you a red heifer: This introduces a different kind of offering, unique in the Old Testament.
 This red heifer would not be killed to drain and offer its blood at the altar.
 Instead, it would be wholly burned, and the remaining ashes were added to water to be used for ritual cleansing.

 ii.
 “Heifer (RSV) is more accurately rendered ‘cow’ by the neb.
-However, if it had never been used for ploughing or pulling a cart (verse 2), it must have been relatively young, hence the traditional English translation.”
+However, if it had never been used for ploughing or pulling a cart (Numbers 19:2), it must have been relatively young, hence the traditional English translation.”
 (Wenham)

 iii.
 When it came to choosing an animal used for sacrifice in ancient Israel, “Normally the animal’s colour did not matter.
 This one had to be red to resemble blood.”
 (Wenham)